learn-co-curriculum/dsc-colab/README.md

 One can get to Colab directly if one already has a python notebook to upload, wants to create a new one from scratch, etc.

-To that one simply go to [Colab](https://colab.research.google.com/) within Chrome.
+One can directly go to [Colab](https://colab.research.google.com/) from within Chrome.

 ## Summary